 If you have supported various organizations or causes through the course of your life that are very important to you, Legacy Giving allows you to continue to have that impact after your death.
 Our Fund encourages individuals to be as purposeful with their giving after they are gone as they are while living.
 By creating a charitable fund from your estate, you will have a lasting impact for future generations.

 For more information on creating your Legacy Fund, please contact Chief Financial Officer Mark Blaylock at 954-565-1090 MBlaylock@Our-Fund.org

-Our Fund Foundation's iGive Society is our community of generous donors ($1,500+ annually) who stand with us to support our mission of increasing philanthropy in the South Florida LGBTQ non-profit community.
+Our Fund Foundation's Annual Campaign Fund is our community of generous donors ($1,500+ annually) who stand with us to support our mission of increasing philanthropy in the South Florida LGBTQ non-profit community.

 These members are invited to special events throughout the year and are recognized in our publications and website as key members who stand with us in our mission of supporting a more vital non-profit LGBTQ community in South Florida.

 A Donor Advised Fund is a simple yet powerful way to manage all of your charitable giving in one place.
 You make tax-deductible gifts into your fund and then recommend grants to your chosen charities at any time.